-Nubian Message provides news and features about the African-American community at NC State, as well as coverage of regional, state and national issues of interest to our students.
+Nubian Message provides news and features about the Black community at NC State, as well as coverage of regional, state and national issues of interest to our students.
 To find out more about this bi-weekly publication, visit the Nubian Message online.

-Student Media's Business Office
+Student Media Business and Marketing Office

 The Student Media Board of Directors